-In recognition that bystanders can play a role in the prevention of sexual and relationship violence, the University offers Green Dot Active Bystander training.
+In recognition that bystanders can play a role in the prevention of sexual and relationship violence, the University offers bystander education.
 This is a training strategy that teaches bystanders to be active bystanders through safely and effectively intervening whenever they observe a potentially concerning situation.
-The Green Dot strategy is offered as training on an ongoing basis for students, faculty, and staff.
+Bystander education is offered as training on an ongoing basis for students, faculty, and staff.
 Participants are taught both proactive and reactive strategies for making a difference through using their words, behaviors, and actions to prevent or mitigate the impact of harm.
+Proactive bystander strategies include regular actions one can take to contribute to shaping a violence-free campus.